-- In the correlator itself the anti-aliasing filters are very steep at the edges of each band; the phase slopes can be high there too. - Any non-compensated delay offset in the IF can also be seen as a phase linearly dependent on frequency. - The attenuation in the cables strongly depends on IF frequency, (this is normally compensated for, to first order) - The receiver has a frequency dependent response both in amplitude and phase, due the IF amplifiers, and the frequency dependence on the mixer conversion loss. - Antenna chromatism may also be important. - The atmosphere itself may have some chromatic behavior, in the vicinity of a strong line (e.g. $O_2$ at 118 GHz) or if a weaker line (e.g. $O_3$ ) lies in the band.
+- In the correlator itself the anti-aliasing filters are very steep at the edges of each band; the phase slopes can be high there too. - Any non-compensated delay offset in the IF can also be seen as a phase linearly dependent on frequency. - If signal IF transmission is in coaxial cables, the attenuation in the cables strongly depends on IF frequency, (this is normally compensated for, to first order, by amplification) - The receiver has a frequency dependent response both in amplitude and phase, due the IF amplifiers, and the frequency dependence on the mixer conversion loss. - Antenna chromatism may also be important. - The atmosphere itself may have some chromatic behavior, in the vicinity of a strong line (e.g. O2 at 118 GHz) or if a weaker line (e.g. O3) lies in the band.